 sale_amount/fwd_sale_amount: The financial amount the instrument was sold.

-sale_price/fwd_sale_price: The price the instrument was sold.
+sale_price/fwd_sale_price: The unit price the instrument was sold.

 sale_exc_rate/fwd_sale_exc_rate: The exchange rate (local currency to base currency) when the instrument was sold.